Arizona Cardinals vs. Los Angeles Rams NFL Week 14 Odds, Plays and Insights for December 13, 2021

 - In 33.3% of Los Angeles' games this season (4/12), the teams combined to score more than Monday's total of 51.5.

-- The two teams combine to score 56.6 points per game, 5.1 more than the over/under in this contest.
+- The two teams combine to average 56.6 points per game, 5.1 more than the over/under in this contest.

-- This contest's over/under is 10.3 points greater than the 41.2 these two squads combine to allow per game this season.
+- These two squads combine to surrender 41.2 points per game, 10.3 fewer than this contest's over/under.

-- The Cardinals and their opponents score an average of 48.2 points per game, 3.3 fewer than Monday's total.
+- Cardinals games have an average total of 48.2 points this season, 3.3 fewer than Monday's over/under.

 - The 50.1 PPG average total in Rams games this season is 1.4 points fewer than this game's over/under.